yusmiatiliau/Plant_skimseq_methylation/README.md

 **QC (nanoplot)**

-Run nanoplot using the sequencing summary file to get some QC metrics, such as N50, estimated number of bases, etc.
+Run nanoplot using the sequencing summary or fastq or bam file to get some QC metrics, such as N50, estimated number of bases, etc.

     NanoPlot --outdir path/dir/ \
     --threads 8 \ --tsv_stats \
     --info_in_report --N50 \
-    --summary  sequencing_summary.txt \
+    --summary  sequencing_summary.txt \ #or --fastq file.fq or --bam file.bam
     --barcoded \
     --no_static

+**QC (Qualimap)**

+Run Qualimap to get information regarding mapping quality, mapping rates, etc

+qualimap multi-bamqc \
+-d sample_file.txt \ #txt file with two columns, each for sample_ID and path to sample bam file -outdir /result_dir \
+--java-mem-size=128G \
+--run-bamqc \
+--paint-chromosome-limits

+**QC (paftools.js from minimap2)**

+Run paftools for other QC metrics such as substitution rates

+paftools.js stat file.sam

 **Filter and map (chopper, samtools, minimap2)**

 Use samtools